mas2020-python/pwdgen-api/README.md

 Default password length and default flags should be configurable from the server.

-### Functional Considerations***
+### Functional Considerations

 - requirements speak about 'should consider' something during the pwd generation.
 It means that a bunch of chars of that specific flag have to present at least one time.
-- based on the flags numbers present the application will put into the password the corresponding bunch of chars using this algo: len/numbers of flags determines how many chars of a specific set has to be considered.
+- based on the flags numbers present the application will generate the password with the corresponding bunch of chars using this algo: len/numbers of flags determines how many chars of a specific set has to be considered.
 For example:
 ```shell
 numbers_flag = true
 lowercase_chars = true
 pwd length = 10
 10 / 2 = 5
 ```
 the application will create a pwd with 5 numbers and 5 lower chars.
-If a generated pwd is still < to the length the adding chars will be lower cases chars.
+If a generated pwd is still < to the length, the application will add other chars from the valid sets.

 #### Edge cases